rosariorussell/portfolio/content/blogs/startup_studio.md

 TopCofounder is a “startup as a service” business.

 Our process produces a portfolio of scalable companies using a startup factory model.
-We create and develop companies from internal ideas.
+We create and develop companies from the best ideas we come across.
 These are usually in the areas of machine learning, big data, internet of things, and software as a service.

 The first step is to produce a prototype within weeks.
 Once validated by paying customers, we attract seed capital to begin scaling operations.
 Finally, we recruit a CEO from within our selective pool of entrepreneurs (1 out of 50 applicants).
 The CEO will take over operations and TopCofounder will remain the majority stakeholder.